MarcelGarus/server/blog/draft compact-structs.md

 The _absolute_ address matters?
 Whyy?
 But apparently, this makes things easier for the hardware and it's here to stay.
-Compilers deal with that by making everything that can be placed in memory have a size (how many bytes) and an alignment (an alignment of n means that the value can only be placed at addresses that are a multiple of n).
+Compilers usually deal with that by making types have a size and an alignment, where an alignment of n means that the value can only be placed at addresses that are a multiple of n.
 To achieve correct alignment of struct fields, compilers introduce padding (unused space).
-Here's the memory layout that a C compiler would use for our struct:
+Here's the memory layout that a C compiler would use for our `mar:Foo`:

 ```embed
 <div id="cLayout"></div>